 - Knead the dough.
 You can do this two ways.

 - With a food processor: Separate the dough into three equal balls.
-Using a metal or plastic s-blade attachment, pulse each ball of dough for about 2 minutes, until the gluten has formed.
+Using a plastic (recommended) or metal s-blade attachment, pulse each ball of dough for about 2 minutes, until the gluten has formed.

 - By hand: Knead for about 10 minutes, or until the dough is firm and the gluten has formed.
 Using your hands or a knife, separate the kneaded dough into three equal balls.